 All my gear on me for the day

-I went straight over to IT in the morning to get my account set up for using the campus networks and printing.
+networks and printing.
 Found out I get 400 free pages of printing - woohoo!
 Way to go SLU Madrid.
 Hopefully that'll make research a bit easier!

-After I was all set up with IT, I sat down in a sunny but rather chilly study room and wrote some emails following up with professors and thanking them for meetings the day before.
+professors and thanking them for meetings the day before.
 I want to stay in good contact with everyone while I'm here.
 When it got too cold I moved into the little SLU library to start looking through the online catalogue to see what's really here.
 Not much, and it's not easily accessible, but I'm sure there'll be a few books I request.

 The view of the cafe counter at Ferro's from my seat.